 Is there visibility?

 How well you can see out of a vehicle is paramount to your safety.
-When you settle in to take your first spin in a new ride, take a moment to adjust your mirrors and check your blind spots.
-Take note of any concerns you may have, and ask about safety features like lane assist and backup cameras.
+When you settle in to take your first spin in a new ride, make sure the salesperson takes a moment to show you how to adjust your mirrors and check your blind spots.
+Take note of any concerns you may have, and ask about safety features that might be available, like lane assist and backup cameras.

 Is it easy to park?